How to grow blueberries

 - After planting, add a mulch around the base of the plants.

-- When planting blueberries in containers, choose a pot that is at least 30cm in diameter, with good drainage holes.
-Use an acidic potting mix.
+- When planting blueberries in containers, choose a pot that is at least 30cm in diameter, with good drainage holes and fill with a premium acidic potting mix.

 Caring for blueberries

 Don't overfeed blueberries grown in the open ground, as this will reduce the harvest.
-Instead, mulch the bushes annually, and give them a high nitrogen fertiliser for acid-loving plants in late winter.
+Instead, mulch the bushes annually, and feed them with Scotts Osmocote Controlled Release Fertiliser for Roses, Gardenias & other acid-loving plants.

 How to prune blueberries

 Make sure you don't prune blueberry bushes until they are at least two years old, then prune annually in late winter or early spring, following these steps: